 Includes all of the concepts related to the cell, the "unit of life."
 Focuses on the metabolic pathways of the cell as they relate to the structure and function of cell organelles and other anatomical components.
 Covers macromolecules of the cell, biosynthesis, bioenergetics, metabolic regulatory mechanisms, membrane structure and transport, intracellular compartments and transport, cytoskeletal systems, cellular movement, cell communication and signal transduction mechanisms.
-Not open to students in the BSB degree program who have not yet met the program's formal admission requirements.

 Prerequisite/concurrent: BIO 260.